achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 _This is a work in progress_

 Hap Collins and Leonard Pine are the main characters in series of novels and short stories by Joe R. Lansdale.
-In 2016, the Sundance network released a six-part TV series that covers the novel "Savage Season".
+In 2016, the Sundance network released a [Hap and Leonard](http://www.imdb.com/title/tt3729898/?ref_=ttep_ep_tt), a
+six-part TV series that covers the novel "Savage Season".
+In 2017, Sundance TV released season 2 (6 episodes), based on the novel "Mucho Mojo".

-The point of this page is to describe the characters from the stories for the Savage Worlds Roleplaying Game.
+The point of this page is to describe the characters from the stories for the Savage Worlds Roleplaying Game and for other RPGs.

 ## Being a Joe R. Lansdale fan